Welcome to the Vermaas Lab

 April 13, 2024

 We had a great time introducing kids to our research at the MSU Science Festival!
+Kara did a great writeup about the experience!

 April, 2024